bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
-* Make A plea for a truce
-    * Talk more about logical extremes
+* Talk more about managers in band
-* Change to indie, artists, partners
-    * Order is Registry, Artists, Partners, Indie
+    * Influencer
 * Make better partners section
     * Beatles
     * Why mess with the system that gave us the greatest rock band of all time?